johnomics/special_features_of_rad_sequencing/README.md

 Davey JW, Cezard T, Fuentes-Utrilla P, Eland C, Gharbi K, Blaxter M. Special features of RAD Sequencing data: implications for genotyping.
 Molecular Ecology, in press.

 This document is primarily provided for transparency and many scripts are specific to the analyses reported in the paper.
 However, a good faith attempt has been made to generalize several tools that may be of use on other data sets, notably `simulate_RAD_fragments.pl`, `rad_locus_perfect_matches.pl`, `summarise_rad_loci.pl`, and `infer_rad_loci_per_scaffold_from_bam.pl`.
 Be warned that these scripts have not been tested on any other data sets or machines, so errors are likely to occur.
-If you believe you have found a bug in these scripts, please contact John Davey <johnomics@gmail.com> or make a pull request to the [github repository](http://github.com/johnomics).
+If you believe you have found a bug in these scripts, please contact [John Davey](mailto:johnomics@gmail.com) or make a pull request to the [github repository](https://github.com/johnomics/special_features_of_rad_sequencing).

 These scripts are uploaded to Dryad repository DOI 10.5061/dryad.218p2.